davidevofficial/Clickrs/README.md

 It aims to be fully compatible with wayland by using the low level evdev library and with plenty of options to customize your experience.

-**This program requires sudo because it reads the input from /dev/input/**
+**This program requires root because it reads the input from /dev/input/ , so run with sudo**

 # Features